Should you rely on credit, debit, or cash to manage your finances? Each method has pros and cons. Your best bet is to stay flexible.

-If a thief gets ahold of your credit card or card data, you have stronger legal protections than with a debit card.
+If a thief gets hold of your credit card or card data, you have stronger legal protections than with a debit card.
 Your liability is capped at $50.
 And card networks American Express, Discover, MasterCard and Visa all have zero-liability policies that protect credit card holders in case of fraudulent purchases.
 If you report any credit card lost or stolen before any unauthorized charges appear, or if only the card number — but not the physical card — is stolen, you’ll have no liability.
 If you find an error on your credit card bill — say, a duplicate charge or one for an item you never received — you have the right to dispute the charge and withhold payment on it until the card issuer resolves the case.

 The downsides.
 If you don’t pay your bill in full, interest will kick in — typically on any unpaid portion of the balance.
 And in the next billing cycle, you’ll incur interest on new purchases starting on the date you make them.
 Sometimes you’ll pay additional fees if you use a card.
-If you pay your federal income taxes with a card, you’ll pay an extra 2% to 4% of the bill because the IRS uses third-party processors.
 Retailers may pass on fees of up to 4% to customers who use Visa or MasterCard, as long as such businesses clearly post their policy and don’t run afoul of laws in several states that prohibit the practice.
-Plus, if you pay your credit card bill late, you could be hit with a penalty as high as $38.
+Plus, if you pay your credit card bill late, you could be hit with a penalty as high as $41.
 (Late payments also hurt your credit score.)

 The Discipline of Debit Cards

 If you like the convenience of paying with plastic but prefer to spend within the limits of your bank balance, you probably tend to reach for your debit card when you’re at the register.
 And when you pay with a debit card (as with a credit card), you can track your spending by eyeballing your monthly statement.